by Lingel Learning | Feb 27, 2019 | Articulate, Articulate 360, e-learning

 With your subscription to 360, you get access to the following tools:

-- Replay 360 – this helps you record and edit webcasts
+- Replay 360 – Record and edit personalised screencastsn.

 One nice new feature available in Storyline 360 is Text-to-Speech, it allows you to convert text to speech right in 360.
 This is a powerful feature, we still feel the voice narration created sounds a little computer generate.